How to Choose the Best Lens Focal Length for Filmmaking

 Shooting far and wanting to keep it stable?
 Capture distant subjects while keeping your camera lightweight with the FE 70-200mm f/4 G OSS Lens from Sony

 35mm film has historically been the more popular format due to its near-perfect size for capturing almost anything under the radar.
 In the analog world, it's much easier to carry a 35mm camera than a medium or large format camera, no?
-While more compact, they're seemingly large enough to produce high-quality photos making them a highly desirable piece for professional and amateur photographers alike.
+While more compact, they're seemingly large enough to produce high-quality photos, making them highly desirable for professional and amateur photographers.

 This term – full-frame – was defined in contrast to more minor, or APS-C, camera sensors.
 A full-frame lens is roughly equivalent to a 35mm film frame, while an APS-C sensor is slightly smaller.
 When you mount a full-frame lens on a camera with an APS-C sensor, you will get a crop factor; your camera's APS-C-size sensor magnifies the scene to produce an image that will match the lens's full-frame image circle.